Psychoanalysis: Meaning and Examples

 Key elements of psychoanalysis include:

-• The concept of infantile sexuality
+- The theory of infantile sexuality and psychosexual development

-• The pleasure principle and reality principle
+- The interplay between the pleasure principle and reality principle

-• The theory of instincts or drives
+- The comprehensive theory of instincts and drives

-• The importance of defense mechanisms
+- The essential role of defense mechanisms in managing anxiety

 How Does Psychoanalysis Work?